-All in all, the Dell Alienware AW2720HF is a solid gaming monitor for the price ($350), but there are better models available that offer additional features.
+All in all, the Dell Alienware AW2720HF is a solid gaming monitor, but there are better alternatives at this price range.

 We were pleasantly surprised by its pixel response time speed and while it’s not exactly as fast as the fastest TN models, the difference in image quality is definitely more noticeable and evident than the difference in response time which is what most (except the most hardcore) gamers will desire.

 |Resolution||1920×1080 (Full HD)|